owengage/fastnbt/fastnbt/README.md

 fastnbt = "1"
 ```

+`fastnbt` follows Semver, so any version 1 code you write should remain valid.
+Some things that this project does *not* count as a breaking change are:

+* Minimum Rust version change.
+Outside of corporate environments this should not
+  be too difficult, and I don't see much need for NBT in those environments.
+* Improving the deserializer such that valid NBT that did not deserialize, then
+  deserializes.
+Any of these cases I consider a bug.

+Changes that make `fastnbt` incompatible with WebAssembly *are* considered
+breaking changes.

 # Comparison to other NBT crates

 There are other crates for NBT out there, this tries to give an honest